chemprop/chemprop/docs/source/tutorial/cli/train.rst

 When using :code:`--reaction-solvent`, all options available for reactions such as  :code:`--reaction_mode` and :code:`--keep-h` can be used.
 The :code:`--add-h` option can be used for the solvent/molecule if explicit hydrogens are required.

 Chemprop allows differently-sized MPNNs to be used for each reaction and solvent/molecule encoding.
-The following commands can be used to specify the solvent/molecule MPNN size if :code:`--reaction-solvent` is specified`:
+The following commands can be used to specify the solvent/molecule MPNN size if :code:`--reaction-solvent` is specified:

  * :code:`--bias-solvent` Whether to add bias to the linear layers of the solvent/molecule (default :code:`false`)
  * :code:`--hidden-size-solvent <n>` The dimensionality of the hidden layers for the solvent/molecule (default 300)